albersgroup/bluewire/README.md

 Use your team - multiple disciplines of engineering particpated in this project.
 Electrical, Software, Mechanical, plus a touch of all-around Linux/dev-ops are all needed at times.
 If you find a single engineer that can take this repository and stand up the 4 aspects listed in the project overview, you've got some of the most unique 5% of talent in the top 20% of engineers out there.
 What's even better is when a person like that can work with a team to accelerate and develop others.
 We hope this project helps activate that kind of teamwork and sharpens all engineers involved.

+## EXTENDING TO A SOLUTION

+This is a proof of concept.
+It should spark ideas.
+What if you could have a wireless control panel that interacted with your test domain with design, software, and hardware all connected?
+What would you want?
+Three knobs, five buttons, and a display?
+With basic MBSE toolset familiarity, you are a few hours of work away from having that in a design model representing that using what's provided here, connected to any number of topics and messages for monitoring and control.
+Integration with software and hardware can move in parallel with design.

 ## HARDWARE BOM
 * [ESP-32 Microcontroller](https://www.amazon.com/gp/product/B0D8T53CQ5/ref=ppx_od_dt_b_asin_title_s02?ie=UTF8&psc=1)
 * [Rotary Encoder Module](https://www.dfrobot.com/product-2575.html?srsltid=AfmBOooL40vc9hlK62E8fBJGLit5WPTY3ZMIfle7tOmoT5yqemdEWzI3)